 - Frequent changes in eyeglass or contact lens prescription

 Who Is at Risk for Cataracts?

-Cataracts develop as part of the aging process, so everyone is at risk eventually.
-By age 75 about 70?% of people will have cataracts.
+Cataracts develop as part of the ageing process, so everyone is at risk eventually.
+By age 75 about 70% of people will have cataracts.
 With age, our eyes lens slowly becomes less flexible, less transparent and thicker.
 Then areas of the lens become cloudy as protein in the lens begins to clump together.

 These factors increase your risk of developing cataracts:

 - A family history of cataracts;